-I am writing today in order to provide comments on the interim final rule regarding durable medical equipment fee schedule adjustments for rural and con-contiguous areas.
+I am writing today to comment on the interim final rule regarding durable medical equipment fee schedule adjustments for rural and con-contiguous areas.

-While the relief for durable medical equipment suppliers in the rural and non-contiguous areas for seven months is a good step, the current interim final rule falls short in many areas which threaten patient access to care.
+While the relief for durable medical equipment suppliers in the rural and non-contiguous areas for seven months is a good step, the current interim final rule falls short in many areas that threaten patient access to care.
 CMS must issue polices to bring sustainability in the market in order to strengthen beneficiary access to cost-saving durable medical equipment that we provide.